jrans/es6-playground/README.md

 In this repo we have included a preset module es2015 (giving us everything from there).
 This needs to be installed from npm.

+Want more info???
+You should. read: http://babeljs.io/blog/2015/10/31/setting-up-babel-6/ and just check out all the babel docs to get an idea of what babel is when you have time!

 # Import/Export Example

 check import.js and export.js and run them to see whats going on.